-Portable vehicle ramps can cause serious injury or death if they're poor quality or inappropriately used.
+Portable vehicle ramps can cause serious injury or death if they're poor quality or used incorrectly.
 Make sure you use ramps that meet the mandatory safety standard.

 A vehicle supported by poor quality portable ramps or poorly set up ramps can fall or roll onto a person working underneath, causing serious injury or death.